 Written reminders are issued to non-responders, which are subsequently followed by telephone reminders to try and minimise non-response and any associated non-response bias.

-The ITIS survey is covered under the Statistics of Trade Act 1947 meaning legal action can be taken against persistent non-responders, though we prefer to work together with businesses to produce the necessary information.
+The ITIS Survey is covered under the Statistics of Trade Act 1947, meaning legal action can be taken against persistent non-responders, but we prefer to work together with businesses to produce the necessary information.

 Response rate targets are 85% for both annual and quarterly ITIS.

 |Close for final results||September or October 2019|